chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ## Continents with the Highest Death Count per Population

-- North America had the highest death count, with 576,232 deaths, followed by South America with 403,783 deaths.
-This shows the severe impact Covid-19 had on these continents, especially in densely populated areas.
+* Query Analysis: **North America** recorded the highest death toll with **576,232** deaths, followed by **South America with 403,783** deaths—underscoring the severe impact of COVID-19 on these regions,           particularly in densely populated areas.

-- Findings: North and South America had the highest death tolls, largely due to delayed containment measures, overwhelmed healthcare systems, and perhaps differences in population health and preparedness.
+* Findings: The high death counts in North and South America were likely driven by delayed containment measures, strained healthcare systems, and variations in population health and preparedness.

 ## Global Covid-19 Numbers